-Speedo also offers a nice selection of adult swim caps in fun and exotic prints, like the Buttery Fly Ink Cap, shown right.
+TYR and Speedo also offer a nice selection of adult swim caps in fun and exotic prints, like the Hibiscus Cap, shown right.
 Also for teens and adults, 1 Line Sports offers a variety of different designs that range from Breast Cancer Awareness to country flags.
 Unfortunately, you won’t find a huge selection of novelty swim caps (if any) at your local sporting good store.
 Your best bet is to shop for swimming caps online at a reputable swim shop.

 Protecting Hair From Chlorine

 There are a variety of shampoos and conditioners that you can buy to help protect and repair your hair if you swim often.
 When used with a swim cap, it will give you the best protection by keeping your hair clean and healthy.
 One of the best brands on the market is Barracuda Aquia Shampoo and Conditioner.
-This product works the best by far at keeping your hair clean and protecting your hair against the harsh chemicals that are found in pool water.
-It has a refreshing fragrance and rinses from your hair completely.
-This product will not dry out your scalp and keeps your hair healthy and you happy.
+It’s tried-and-true formula is lightly scented, works well, and softens hair.
+More recently, Reflect H2O introduced a Pre-Swim Gel which has received great feedback from users on its ability to protect hair from chlorine damage before it happens.
+Reflect H2O Pre-swim is ideal for colored hair and ever-crunchy “chlorine-hair”.

 Caps for swimmers with long hair